bird-house/birdhouse-workshop/docs/source/birds/live_demo.rst

 Phoenix
 -------

-Showing Phoenix with CDO, Spotchecker and Subsetting process on ESGF, OpenDAP and uploaded data.
+Showing Phoenix with CDO, Spotchecker and Subsetting process with ESGF, OpenDAP and uploaded data.

 Birdy
 -----